Populus nigra: Cultivars

-Populus nigra 'Italica' has won the Royal Horticultural Society's Award of Garden Merit.
+Bud development of a branch of a (Populus nigra) until February 8th.

 Distribution

 Black poplar has a large distribution area throughout Europe and is also found in northern Africa and central and west Asia.
 The distribution area extends from the Mediterranean in the south to around 64° latitude in the north and from the British Isles in the west to Kazakhstan and China in the east.
 The distribution area also includes the Caucasus and large parts of the Middle East.